Intersymbol interference: Effects on eye patterns

 signal characteristics.
-The first image below is the eye pattern for a binary phase-shift keying (PSK) system in which a one is represented by an amplitude of −1 and a zero by an amplitude of +1.
+The first image above is the eye pattern for a binary phase-shift keying (PSK) system in which a one is represented by an amplitude of −1 and a zero by an amplitude of +1.
 The current sampling time is at the center of the image and the previous and next sampling times are at the edges of the image.
 The various transitions from one sampling time to another (such as one-to-zero, one-to-one and so forth) can clearly be seen on the diagram.

 The noise margin - the amount of noise required to cause the receiver to get an error - is given by the distance between the signal and the zero amplitude point at the sampling time; in other words, the further from zero at the sampling time the signal is the better.
 For the signal to be correctly interpreted, it must be sampled somewhere between the two points where the zero-to-one and one-to-zero transitions cross.
 Again, the further apart these points are the better, as this means the signal will be less sensitive to errors in the timing of the samples at the receiver.

 The effects of ISI are shown in the second image which is an eye pattern of the same system when operating over a multipath channel.
 The effects of receiving delayed and distorted versions of the signal can be seen in the loss of definition of the signal transitions.
 It also reduces both the noise margin and the window in which the signal can be sampled, which shows that the performance of the system will be worse (i.e. it will have a greater bit error ratio).

 Countering ISI

-There are several techniques in telecommunication and data storage that try to work around the problem of intersymbol interference.
+There are several techniques in telecommunications and data storage that try to work around the problem of intersymbol interference.